ManojG1978/CloudDesginPatterns-Azure/README.md

 The lab is divided into the following sets of exercises.
 Each set covers a group of related patterns demonstrated through a simple application written in .NET Core/ASP.NET Core and deployed to an Azure service as applicable

-## Set 1: Circuit Breaker, Retry & Health Monitoring
+## Lab 1: Circuit Breaker, Retry & Health Monitoring

 1) This set includes two patterns:
    1) [Circuit Breaker](https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker)